jayjayharrison/spark-kafka/README.md

                                            )
                                       }
 ```
-# 3. DataFrameReader and Writer; CSV with options,  Schema , timestampFormat
+# 3. DataFrame Reader and Writer; CSV with options,  Schema , timestampFormat
 ```
 jay,2014-01-04 13:43:14.653